TechCorp07/jex/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This was a simple RoR app used by a certain Mail courier,,,basically postmen would use it to report aboutlost or changed keys at all the places they where supposed to deliver to etc.

-* Ruby version
+* Ruby version 2.1.1

-* System dependencies
+* System dependencies - many just check the files

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

 * ...
 # jex